-Ask one good question like 'What goal are you working toward?' or 'What's been on your mind lately?'
-Skips small talk and lets people share what they actually care about.
+Ask one good question like 'What goal are you working toward?' and let people share at whatever depth feels right.
+Skips small talk entirely.

 2-100 people